The Challenges Of ECAD Library Management

-Without a proper system in place, managing your ECAD data library can be a nightmare.
+Without proper component library and ECAD systems in place, managing your ECAD data can be a nightmare.
 Even the simplest of processes can inadvertently result in disaster.
-Mismanagement of your ECAD data is easy if you don’t have the right tools in place, and these oversights can lead to a number of unintended variables.
+Whether it's a new component engineer or the owner of the company, unintentional mismanagement of your ECAD data is easy if you don’t have the right tools in place, and these oversights can lead to a number of unintended variables.
 Imagine the worst case scenario - you just released a product and a crucial (but avoidable) error requires you to re-create a drop-in with all of the same parameters.
 You’re now forced to backtrack each step of your development process, update all documentation, get approval for the correction, and make any other necessary changes due to the revision.
 All of a sudden engineering doesn't sound like fun at all.

 - Ensuring data consistency

 - Eliminating duplicate

 - Providing vendor approved list visibility